Rendusaz/qemu-ios/README.md

 # QEMU-iOS

+This is a great repo, I am adding an instruction that will fix errors on Apple Silicon macOS Works for M2 Max at least.

+Follow all original instructions VVV double check the authors links down below if errors are present at this point right here directly below in the (())

+(( git clone, brew install  glib ninja pixman pkg-config sdl2, mkdir build && cd build, ./configure --enable-sdl --target-list=arm-softmmu --disable-capstone --disable-pie --disable-slirp --extra-cflags=-I/opt/homebrew/opt/openssl@3/include --extra-ldflags='-L/opt/homebrew/opt/openssl@3/lib -lcrypto',  make -j6))

+after running these you should be ready to run, original instructions say "./arm-softmmu/qemu-system-arm -M iPod-Touch,bootrom=<path to bootrom>,nand=<path to NAND directory>,nor=<path to NOR directory> -serial mon:stdio -cpu max -m 2G -d unimp" we are simply adding a "-display sdl" flag resulting in

+./arm-softmmu/qemu-system-arm -M iPod-Touch,bootrom=<path to bootrom>,nand=<path to NAND directory>,nor=<path to NOR directory> -serial mon:stdio -cpu max -m 2G -d unimp -display sdl

+should work fine with that,
+also ,for controls..
+H=HOME, L=LOCK(?), P=POWER(?), Additional(?)

+Steps to fix the original iPod 1 emulator linked on here is a little more involved and the instructions are there on my profile.
+Hope it fixed any issues.

 QEMU-iOS is an emulator for legacy Apple devices.
 Currently, the iPod Touch 1G and iPod Touch 2G are supported.